mapbox/cpp/glossary.md

 #### sanitized build

-Sanitized builds are builds that include the `-fsanitize` option.
+Sanitized builds include the `-fsanitize` option and produce special binaries.
 This option accepts one or more named [sanitizers](#sanitizers) that instrument your code to help catch problems at runtime.

 The sanitizers are designed to be efficient and generally low overhead compared to other tools for catching C++ bugs.
 This makes them viable to run in production or staging environments to catch bugs that: